aktivhoon/scz_bip_manifold/README.md

 # Schizophrenia & Bipolar I disorder Manifold
-This is the official code for Revealing Differential Psychotic Symptom patterns in Schizophrenia and Bipolar I Disorder by Manifold Learning and Network Analysis (Kim et al., 2024).
+This is the official code for Revealing Differential Psychotic Symptom patterns in Schizophrenia and Bipolar I Disorder by Manifold Learning and Network Analysis (Kim et al., Translational Psychiatry, 2025).

 ## Description